ngdnghia28/gami/replit.md

 ## Overview

-A modern web application for exploring Vietnamese lunar calendar traditions, built with React frontend and Express backend.
+A modern web application for exploring Vietnamese lunar calendar traditions, fully migrated to Next.js 13+ with app router for enhanced SEO and performance.
 The application provides lunar calendar conversion, astrology readings, and festival information, preserving and showcasing Vietnamese cultural heritage through an intuitive digital interface.

 ## User Preferences